DevSrSouza/EventKt/README.md

 ## Remote

-EventKt is design to be used with Remote event publisher, such as Redis Pub/Sub, WebsScket, Kafka, etc.
+EventKt is design to be used with Remote event publisher, such as Redis Pub/Sub, WebsSocket, Kafka, MQTT, AMQP etc.

 ### Encoders